knpuniversity/question-answer-day/README.md

 1) start - A working copy of the code at the start of our application

-2) start - A shiny working copy after each of the answered questions.
+2) finish - A shiny working copy after each of the answered questions.

 Check out the README.md in each directory for more details.